ieb/nmeabridgeapp/README.md

 # NMEA Bridge

-Android app for Chromebooks that reads NMEA0183 data from an external Bluetooth GPS receiver (or a built-in simulator) and re-broadcasts it over a TCP server port.
+Android app for Chromebooks that receives navigation data from a BLE device using a compact binary protocol, converts it to NMEA0183 sentences, and re-broadcasts over a TCP server port.
 Other Android apps on the same Chromebook can connect to the TCP port and receive the NMEA stream.
+Also supports Bluetooth Classic SPP GPS receivers and a built-in simulator.

 ## Features

+- **BLE Nav mode** — connects to a BLE device running firmware compliant with the [binary transport protocol](./doc/ble-transport.md).
+A single 29-byte notification per second carries position, heading, speed, depth, wind, and log data.
-- **Bluetooth GPS mode** — connects to an external Bluetooth SPP GPS receiver, reads raw NMEA sentences, and relays them to TCP clients
+- **Bluetooth Classic mode** — connects to a Bluetooth SPP GPS receiver, forwards raw NMEA sentences to TCP clients
-- **Simulator mode** — generates realistic NMEA sentences (GGA, RMC, GSA, VTG) at 1 Hz with a moving position, no hardware required
+- **Simulator mode** — generates NMEA sentences (DBT, GGA, GLL, RMC, VTG, ZDA) at 1 Hz with a moving position, no hardware required
+- **Navigation display** — main screen shows decoded data in nautical units (knots, degrees, metres, Nm)
 - **Multi-client TCP server** — multiple apps can connect simultaneously on port 10110 (configurable)
 - **Foreground service** — keeps streaming while the app is in the background
+- **Auto-start** — remembers the last used BLE Nav device and reconnects on launch

 ## Requirements

 - Android 8.0+ (API 26+)
+- BLE Nav mode requires custom firmware (see N2KNMEA0183Wifi).
+Some older Chromebooks may not support BLE — use the BLE Test on the settings screen to verify.
-- For Bluetooth mode: a Bluetooth Classic (SPP) GPS receiver (e.g., Bad Elf, Garmin GLO, generic NMEA puck)
+- For Bluetooth Classic mode: a Bluetooth SPP GPS receiver (e.g., Bad Elf, Garmin GLO, generic NMEA puck)
-- BLE-only GPS devices are not recommended on Chromebooks due to known ARC++ compatibility issues

 ## Building